jonshiach/graphics-notes/_sources/_pages/08_Lighting.md

 gl.vertexAttribPointer(normalLocation, 3, gl.FLOAT, false, stride, offset);
 ```

-Now change the vertex shader to accept the normal vectors as an input attribute and an output.
+Now in the ***lighting.js*** file, change the vertex shader to accept the normal vectors as an input attribute and an output.

 ```glsl
 in vec3 aNormal;